 If an author of a submission is re-using a figure or figures published elsewhere, or that is copyrighted, the author must provide documentation that the previous publisher or copyright holder has given permission for the figure to be re-published.
 DSJ Editorial Board Members consider all material in good faith that the publication has full permission to publish every part of the submitted material, including illustrations.

-Discussion of unpublished work: Manuscripts are sent out for review on the condition that any unpublished data cited within are properly credited and the appropriate permission has been sought.
+Discussion of unpublished work: Manuscripts are sent out for a review on the condition that any unpublished data cited within are properly credited and the appropriate permission has been sought.
 Where licensed data are cited, authors must include at submission a written assurance that they are complying with originators' data-licensing agreements.

-Reviewers are encouraged to be alert to the use of appropriated unpublished data from databases or from any other source, and to inform DSJ of any concern they may have.
+Reviewers are encouraged to be alert to the use of appropriated unpublished data from databases or from any other source and to inform DSJ of any concern they may have.

 Discussion of published work: When discussing the published work of others, authors must properly describe the contribution of the earlier work.
 Both intellectual contributions and technical developments must be acknowledged as such and appropriately cited.

-For promoting integrity in research and its publication, DSJ follows the guidelines of Committee on Publication Ethics (COPE) available at https://publicationethics.org
+For promoting integrity in research and its publication, DSJ follows the guidelines of the Committee on Publication Ethics (COPE) available at https://publicationethics.org